bright/new-www/content/blog/how-to-improve-your-website-messaging.md

 My first point of contact was always the website, as it normally is these days.
 One element that stood out is that out of more than 300 pages I analyzed only 15-20% offered messaging that made me understand what the company actually does.
 Most of the times it took me a minimum of 5 minutes to fill in the excel column titled “solution summary”.

-Of course I eventually was able to make conclusions about the solution but I had to.
-Your clients or investors won’t.
+Of course I eventually was able to make conclusions about the solution but I had to, your clients or investors won’t.
 Like it or not we have the attention span of a goldfish when it comes to internet surfing and if you make clients search for the information most of them will just exit the website.
-The best you can do in the HERO section is be precise and answer 2 most basic questions:
+The best you can do with your website is be precise and answer 2 most basic questions:

 * **What is the solution you are offering**
 * **What outcome it provides**